SultanOrazbayev/repec-analysis/README.md

 1D) Data on documents (works)

-Data on documents is provided by archive maintainers (mostly volunteers).
+TBD: Data on documents is provided by archive maintainers (mostly volunteers).
 The bash script "run-docs.bash" downloads the data and creates the following csv files: (document|jelcode), (document|meta).
 Meta information contains publication year, name of the journal of working paper series.

+1E) Data on organizations (institutions, departments, etc.)

+TBD.

 # Second steps (further processing and merging of the data)